-***COMPLETE ALBUM*** 40 tracks of uncompromisingly strange found sound spread over ~80 minutes.
-Ink-stamped CD-R housed in a full-color 6-panel digi-pak.
-Also includes 28 page booklet, and three unique found scraps tucked inside as well. ***INCLUDES LIMITED DIGITAL DOWNLOAD/STREAMING ONLY***
+40 tracks of uncompromisingly strange found sound spread over ~80 minutes.
+Ink-stamped CD-R housed in a full-color 6-panel digi-pack.
+Also includes 28 page booklet, and three unique found scraps tucked inside as well.
+Includes download/streaming of the album as well via Bandcamp.

 Includes unlimited streaming of Eavesdrop: a wealth of found sound